 (as at 30 Sept)

 Past performance is not a reliable indicator of future returns.
 When investing in overseas markets, changes in currency exchange rates may affect the value of your investment.

 Important information: Funds in the property sector invest in property and land.
-These can be difficult to sell so you may not be able to cash in the investment when you want to.
+These can be difficult to sell so you may not be able to sell/cash in this investment when you want to.
 There may be a delay in acting on your instructions to sell your investment.
 The value of property is generally a matter of a valuer’s opinion rather than fact.